-- Biowastes become an energy source (=> biogas), not a burden. - 2.
-Biogas is a local universal versatile fuel similar to natural gas, and therefore reduces (fossil) energy import (e.g. in agriculture), and reduces CO2 emissions overall since it replaces fossil fuels. - 3.
-Digesting the biowastes in a sealed tank, especially manure, instead of letting them freely rot (compost) in open air, will reduce uncontrolled CH4 GHG emissions and instead recover the CH4 as fuel in a controlled way. - agriculture in Switzerland contributes to 14% of overall GHG emissions of which 61% as CH4 (partly from the animals directly (enteric), partly from their manure). - 4.
-Biodigestate is a natural fertilizer of superior quality than synthetic fertilizer (made from fossil fuels through e.g. industrial ammoniasynthesis): the soil absorbs it better and therefore releases less N2O back to the atmosphere, therefore reducing N2O GHG - 5.
+- 1. Biowastes become an energy source (=> biogas), not a burden. - 2.
+Biogas is a local universal versatile fuel similar to natural gas, and therefore reduces (fossil) energy import (e.g. in agriculture). - 3.
+Digesting the biowastes in a sealed tank, especially manure, instead of letting them freely rot (compost) in open air, will recover the CH4 as fuel in a controlled way. - 4.
+Biodigestate is a natural fertilizer of superior quality (better absorbed by the soil) than synthetic fertilizer (made from fossil fuels through e.g. industrial ammonia-synthesis) - 5.
 The installation brings revenue to e.g. farmers, who become producers of biogas (renewable energy suppliers instead of fossil energy importers) and of natural fertilizer.